mikecm1/empyr.com/_pages/channel.md

   section_header: Hands On Training
   section_body_copy: Matched with a Customer Success Manager that fits your team,
-    Empyr will deliver customized on-boarding and sales training to ensure your team and their customers are set up for success.
+    Empyr will deliver customized on-boarding and sales training to ensure your team and their customers are set up for success and delivering results in 30 days.
   button:
     text: ''
     href: ''